Nutrition in Aging

 - Psychological status (DiMaria-Ghalili, 2014)

-- Physical assessment: Physical examination with emphasis on oral examination (see Chapter 11, Oral Healthcare in the Older Adult); loss of subcutaneous fat, muscle wasting, and BMI (DiMaria-Ghalili, 2014); and dysphagia
+- Physical assessment, with emphasis on oral examination (see Chapter 26, “Oral Healthcare”); loss of subcutaneous fat, muscle wasting, and BMI (DiMaria-Ghalili, 2014); and dysphagia

 B. Dietary intake: In-depth assessment of dietary intake during hospitalization may be documented with a dietary intake analysis (calorie count; DiMaria-Ghalili & Amella, 2005).

 C. Risk assessment tool: The MNA should be performed to determine whether an older hospitalized patient is either at risk of malnutrition or has malnutrition.
 The MNA determines risk based on food intake, mobility, BMI, history of weight loss, psychological stress, or acute disease, and dementia or other psychological conditions.
-If score on the MNA-SF is 11 points or less, the in-depth MNA assessment should be performed (DiMaria-Ghalili & Guenter, 2008).
+If the score on the MNA-SF is 11 points or less, in-depth MNA assessment should be performed (DiMaria-Ghalili & Guenter, 2008).
 See the “Resources” section or go to consultgerirn.org/resources for nutrition information.

-D. Anthropometry
+D. Anthropometry:

 - Obtain an accurate weight and height through direct measurement.
 Do not rely on patient recall.
 If the patient cannot stand erect to measure height, then either a demi-span measurement or a knee-height measurement should be taken to estimate height using special knee-height calipers (DiMaria-Ghalili & Amella, 2005).
-Height should never be estimated or recalled because of shortening of the spine with advanced age; self-reported height may be off by as much as 2.4 cm (DiMaria-Ghalili & Amella, 2005).
+Height should never be estimated or recalled due to shortening of the spine with advanced age; self-reported height may be off by as much as 2.4 cm (DiMaria-Ghalili & Amella, 2005).

-- Weight history: A detailed weight history should be obtained along with current weight.
-Detailed weight history should include a history of weight loss, whether the weight loss was intentional or unintentional, and during what period.
+- A detailed weight history should be obtained along with current weight.
+Detailed weight history should include history of weight loss, whether the weight loss was intentional or unintentional, and during what period.
 A loss of 10 pounds over a 6-month period, whether intentional or unintentional, is a critical indicator for further assessment (DiMaria-Ghalili & Amella, 2005).

 E. Visceral proteins: Serum albumin, transferrin, and prealbumin are visceral proteins traditionally used to assess and monitor nutritional status (DiMaria-Ghalili & Amella, 2005).
-However, keep in mind that these proteins are negative acute-phase reactants, so during a stress state, the production is usually decreased.
+However, keep in mind that these proteins are negative acute-phase reactants, so during a stress state the production is usually decreased.
 In the older hospitalized patient, albumin levels may be a better indicator of prognosis than nutritional status (White et al., 2012).
-Consider using inflammatory markers (C-reactive protein or interleukin-6) to ascertain whether the changes in albumin are caused by nutritional alterations or an inflammatory state (Jensen et al., 2012; Jensen & Wheeler, 2012).
+Consider using inflammatory markers (C-reactive protein or interleukin 6) to ascertain whether the changes in albumin are caused by nutritional alterations or an inflammatory state (Jensen et al., 2012; Jensen & Wheeler, 2012).

 G. Transitional care needs determine the ability of the patient to shop, cook, and feed self after discharge (DiMaria-Ghalili, 2014).